Tips for a happy holiday

 Safety

-Crime has increased in Athens, it is now nearly as bad as at home!
+Crime: pick pocketing has increased in Athens and Thessaloniki.
 So leave that Rolex behind, and make a habit of counting your change.
-Although nearly everyone will be completely honest, the occasional taxi driver or ticket office has been known to 'mistake' your €50. note for a €5. one !
+Although nearly everyone will be completely honest, the occasional taxi driver or ticket office has been known to 'mistake' your €50. note for a €5 one.

 Greek standards of Health and Safety are somewhat old fashioned; when roads and pavements are under repair they are seldom shut off and you need to watch your step carefully to avoid a twisted ankle or worse.